 Candidates must subscribe to the PEP-WEB online psychoanalytic library.
-The cost is $155 per year, see here: PEP-WEB.
+This is done by joining the American Psychological Association (APA) for as an Affiliate Member for $95 a year.
+Division 39 Membership The PEP subscription for APA members is $65 per year, see here: PEP-WEB.
 This gives you unlimited access to every major psychoanalytic journal in the English language.

 The oral presentation of the history of a case spanning two or more consecutive years, addressing the concepts covered in the training.
-A committee of at least 3 faculty members and 2 certified analysts selected by the candidate need to attend.
-You will write up the case in the prescribed format before presenting and submit the outline to the committee.
+Candidates will follow a format that ensures that all aspects of treatment are covered, from diagnosis through the treatment using the psychoanalytic categories outlined here: Case Presentation Format A committee of at least 3 faculty members and 2 certified analysts selected by the candidate need to attend.

 Candidates shall document having conducted 2,000 hours of psychoanalytic treatment.

 To satisfy residency requirements candidates must attend, in-person, one CCMPS weekend conference annually.
-This conference takes place the first weekend in June in Albuquerqu.Top
+This conference takes place the first weekend in June in Albuquerque.

 Transfer of Credits

 Candidates can transfer credit from another accredited institute for up to 50% of the credit hours needed to graduate, as long as the courses match our curriculum.